vobyjs/voby/README.md

 ## Features

-This works similarly to [Solid](https://www.solidjs.com), but without the need for the Babel transform and with a different API.
+This works similarly to [Solid](https://www.solidjs.com), but without a custom Babel transform and with a different API.

 - **No VDOM**: there's no VDOM overhead, the framework deals with raw DOM nodes directly.
 - **No stale closures**: functions are always executed afresh, no need to worry about previous potential executions of the current function, ever.